willyborja95/Camello/README.md

 # Registrate App

 This app in build on Java using the Android Studio IDE.
-The patter used now is the MVP (Model Vie Presenter).
+The pattern used now is the MVP (Model Vie Presenter).

 **View** is compose by the layout .xml and also the class Activities or Fragments.

 **Model** are that models our data source.

 **Presenter** en charge to communicate the View with the data source

 The files are organized according this components in packages with the same name.